aledgriffiths79/cookbook/README.md

     + Used for storing data and is easy to add or change fields
   + Flask
     + Flask provides libraries, modules and tools to help build my webb application.
 It doesnt depend on other libraries, hence why it is referred to a microframework

+## Testing

+I have tested the application manually on the basis of going over my UX section and ensure they all work as intended with the project providing an easy and straightforward way for the users to achieve their goals.
+The index and recipes page is tested by going from one page to the other and seeing if it loads correctly.
+The **add recipe** page is tested by checking the recipe is entered, the page re-directs and the new recipe is present on the **recipes page**

+The recipe page is tested by searching any of the recipes displayed and picking a recipe and then going to that recipe details page and checking that the contents are there.

+The update recipe page is tested by going to the **edit recipe page** and changing some data and committing it.
+This then redirects the user to the index page.
+I then test that the information has changed on that recipe.

+The delete recipe page is tested by going to it's recipe details page and deleting it, then checking the redirect has happened and that the recipe does not appear on the recipes page.

+I concentrated on producing a intuitative project where logic and functionality is at its core.
+I kept my design to be usable and simple to navigate with readable font faces and breathable spacing (i.e. negative space).

+As the site is built with a responsive design it works for mobiles, ipad and desktop.
+I used the development tools on google to make sure the different size devices scalability worked.

 ## Deployment